cx16528/ce888labs/labs/lab8/README.md

 ## Lab Exercises

 - [ ] run ``python imdb.py`` and note somewhere the test accuracy score
-- It is too slow
+- It is too slow.
+The first dataset accuracy score is 0.7582
 - [ ] Modify the code to add one more layer of 64 ``relu`` units after the embedding layer record the score (i.e. add a dense followed by an "activation" layer)
 - Finished.
 This is similar with last labs.
+The first dataset accuracy score with one more layer of 64 "relu" is 0.7093
 - [ ] Modify the code and add a dropout layer after the relu layer
 - Finished.
 - [ ] Remove the layers you have added previously Convolution layer followed by a relu non-linearity and global max pooling (see lecture notes)